moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

 each way, from 5:30AM to 8:30PM.
 With only this grant, there is no way they can even match the current service level.

-   *Detail your organizations timeline for the proposed use case*
+   *b.i.
+Detail your organizations timeline for the proposed use case*

    Key dates for the ZEV project include (as stated above, CNG buses will be utilized in the interim until the zero-emission buses and infrastructure is